 Check both LIR and SJO airports and your departure airport

-Generally, LIR airport is a little bit more expensive than SJO but it is about the same now.
+Generally, Liberia International Airport is a little bit more expensive than San Jose International Airport but it is about the same now for certain times of the year.
 However, make sure to check both airports because there may be a big difference.
 Same goes for your departure airport.
 Southwest has many flights out of Baltimore and Houston so if you can travel, check prices from there to see if they are any cheaper.

 Flight Hacking Websites